 I mean, you would let them eat anything off the website.

 How about Nutrisystem?
 No?

 Now think about Whole30.
-Would you let your 5 year old eat home cooked meals consisting of meat, vegetables, and fruit in thousands of combinations for 30 days?
+Would you let your 5-year old eat home cooked meals consisting of meat, vegetables, and fruit in thousands of combinations for 30 days?
 We would.
 In fact, we have.
 We would never subject our daughter to a diet.
 We hope that with our guidance, she will actually never try a diet in her life.
-What we will gladly do is try and help her even at a young age find out if she has food sensitivities and then work to eliminate them from her life.
+What we will gladly do is try and help her even at a young age find out if she has food sensitivities and then works to eliminate them from her life.